Alpha-Centauri-00/Clock/README.md

 Clock

-it's just a digi-clock for win desktop
+it's just a digi-clock for win desktop<br/>
 In Progress, not finished yet...